 AHF's policy is to record acquisitions of property and equipment at cost or, if donated, at fair market value on the date of donation.
 Depreciation expense is calculated using the straight-line method over the estimated useful lives of the assets (primarily three to seven years).
-Leasehold improvements are amortized using the straight-line method over the shorter of the lease term or the estimated useful life of the asset.

 Costs of maintenance and repairs are expensed currently.
 AHF reviews the carrying values of all assets for impairment whenever events or circumstances indicate that the carrying value of an asset may not be recoverable from the estimated economic utility and/or future cash flows expected to result from its use and eventual disposition.
 When considered impaired, an impairment loss is recognized to the extent carrying value exceeds the fair value of the asset.
-AHF has determined that no long-lived assets were impaired during the year ended December 31, 2021.
+AHF has determined that no long-lived assets were impaired during the year ended December 31, 2022.